 The big scare of parabens came from a 2004 study by P.D Darbre et al where parabens were mistakenly linked to breast cancer when their metabolites (not parabens themselves) were detected in breast cancer tissue samples.
 The study did not show if parabens were already present in the breast cancer tissue.
 The parabens might not necessarily have come from the use of cosmetics there is no way to tell as parabens can be found naturally in food like blueberries, strawberries, currants, carrots, and onions.

-I like to explain it by saying imagine we found water in cancer cells does that mean water is bad to because its in cancer cells? no it doesn’t
+I like to explain it by saying imagine we found water in cancer cells does that mean water is bad too because its in cancer cells? no, it doesn’t

-But because of the media stirring the pot and fear mongering as they so often do the reputation of parabens was changed for every and now everyone assumes parabens are dangerous.
+But because of the media stirring the pot and fear mongering as they so often do the reputation of parabens was changed forever and now everyone assumes parabens are dangerous.

 We even have The American Cancer Society weighing in on the whole parabens controversy and they had come to the conclusion that based on its research findings, that the scientific and medical research does not support a claim that the use of parabens in cosmetics can increase an individual’s risk of developing breast cancer.
 If you want to find out more you can visit this link to their website.